 The UCITS IV Directive recast the earlier UCITS Directives so that the UCITS regime would be contained in a single overarching Directive together with certain new provisions.
 The UCITS V Directive amends the UCITS IV Directive by introducing certain changes relating to the depositary function, manager remuneration and sanctions.
 The deadline for member states to transpose UCITS V was 18 March 2016.

 Other EU legislative frameworks for the cross border management and/or marketing of investment funds include AIFMD (Alternative Investment Fund Directive), EuVECA (European Venture Capital Funds Directive), EuSEF (European Social Entrepreneurship Funds), and ELTIF (European Long-Term Investment Funds).
 An additional regime for MMF (Money Market Funds) is proposed.
-Details of all of these regimes can be found under our AIFMD expert technical resource page.
+Details of all of these regimes can be found under our AIFMD insight technical resource page.

 How can we help?